akka/akka/akka-docs/rst/java/lambda-persistence.rst

 .. note::

-  This plugin has been supplanted by :ref:`Persistence Plugin Proxy<persistence-plugin-proxy-lambda>`.
+  This plugin has been supplanted by :ref:`Persistence Plugin Proxy<persistence-plugin-proxy-java>`.

 A shared LevelDB instance is started by instantiating the ``SharedLeveldbStore`` actor.

-.. includecode:: code/docs/persistence/PersistencePluginDocTest.java#shared-store-creation
+.. includecode:: code/docs/persistence/LambdaPersistencePluginDocTest.java#shared-store-creation

 By default, the shared instance writes journaled messages to a local directory named ``journal`` in the current working directory.
 The storage location can be changed by configuration: